Bit Dimensions and Definitions

 Others

-There are a myriad of other options including no coating, the differences between them are beyond my comprehension and best left to materials scientists and professional machinists!
+There are a myriad of other options including no coating; the differences between them are beyond my comprehension and best left to materials scientists and professional machinists!

-Milling and routing terms
+Milling and Routing Terms

-Not really about bits but everything in CNC is related somehow!
+Not really about bits, but everything in CNC is related somehow!
 This may help if you are just starting out!

 Splintering

-Climb vs conventional milling
+Climb vs Conventional Milling

-Any router bit will be turning clockwise, that is traditional and small router controllers will only turn the motor in a single direction which is clockwise.
-In very simple terms the bit is being moved into the stock at a constant speed while rotating clockwise.
+Any router bit will be turning clockwise; that is traditional, and small router controllers will only turn the motor in a single direction, which is clockwise.
+In very simple terms, the bit is being moved into the stock at a constant speed while rotating clockwise.
 Each flute will carve out a chip from the stock as shown by the dotted line due to the movement and rotation of the flute as it turns and moves.

-Conventional milling
+Conventional Milling

 The chip will start off small and get thicker as the bit moves and rotates.

-Climb milling
+Climb Milling

-Climb Milling will normally leave a cleaner finish with less splintering at the top than conventional milling.
+The chip will start out thicker and get smaller as the bit moves and rotates.
+Climb milling will normally leave a cleaner finish with less splintering at the top than conventional milling.

-Spindle speed
+Spindle Speed

-The rotational speed of the bit in Revolutions Per Minute, often just referred to as Speed.
+The rotational speed of the bit in revolutions per minute, often just referred to as speed.

 Spindle Power

-The power of the spindle motor, measured in Horse Power (HP) or Watts.
+The power of the spindle motor, measured in horsepower (HP) or watts.
 The ‘standard’ power of the ‘standard’ 775 spindle motor on a 3018 is around 60W, or 0.06Kw, or 0.08HP.
-(Think more of Hamster Power!)
-Larger routers may have more powerful motors, 300W is a common option and many routers have the option to fit much more powerful motors.
+(Think more of hamster power!)
+Larger routers may have more powerful motors; 300W is a common option, and many routers have the option to fit much more powerful motors.

 Feed Rate